 B.2.3 ACCIDENT INVESTIGATION

-B.3.2 TRAINING AND COOPERATION
+B.3.1 TRAINING AND COOPERATION

-This Department provides operational assistance to Member States and the Commission in the field of preparedness and response to at-sea pollution.
-In addition, Department C facilitates technical cooperation between Member States and the Commission for EU vessel traffic monitoring, the Long Range Identification and Tracking of vessels, and satellite monitoring.
-The Department also provides a platform for integrated services, tailored to user requirements.
+This Department provides operational assistance to Member States and the Commission in the field of preparedness and response to at-sea pollution caused by ships and oil and gas installations.
+In addition, Department C facilitates technical cooperation between Member States and the Commission in the field of vessel and port reporting and for maritime surveillance at sea.
+A number of systems (e.g. SafeSeaNet, CleanSeaNet, Long Range Identification and Tracking) are maintained and developed in order to offer government-to-government maritime information services; this includes a platform for integrated maritime information services, tailored to user requirements.

-C.1.1 COPERATION AND INFORMATION
+C.1.1 COOPERATION AND INFORMATION

 C.1.2 CONTRACT MANAGEMENT & PLANNING

 C.1.2 manages and develops the contracts necessary to establish the EMSA Oil Spill Response services for European waters, addressing any contract related financial and legal aspects.
 This is achieved through the development and coordination of complex public procurement procedures, as well as constant reviews and updating the financial and multi annual budget planning.